judexzhu/simpleapp/README.md

-# Simple application for OpenShift
+# Simple application for OpenShift Lab